keras-team/keras-io/guides/md/training_with_built_in_methods.md

 expensive, and would only be done periodically.

-Here's a simple example showing how to implement a `CategoricalTruePositives` metric, that counts how many samples where correctly classified as belonging to a given class:
+Here's a simple example showing how to implement a `CategoricalTruePositives` metric, that counts how many samples were correctly classified as belonging to a given class: